yvonnefroehlich/sws-visualization-and-modeling/README.md

 ## Contributing

-For bug reports, suggestions or recommondations feel free to open an issue or submitt a pull request directly on GitHub.
+For bug reports, suggestions or recommendations feel free to open an issue or submit a pull request directly here on GitHub.

 ## References